shahbaz4595/grinding-leetcode-with-javascript/README.md

     - Fizz Buzz
     - Number of Steps to Reduce a Number to Zero

-2. Study Plan
-    - Programming Skill I
+2. Programming Skill I
     - Day 1
         - Count Odd Numbers in an Interval Range
         - Average Salary Excluding the Minimum and Maximum Salary
     - Day 2
         - Number of 1 Bits (Hamming Weight)
         - Subtract the Product and Sum of Digits of an Integer
     - Day 3
         - Largest Perimeter Triangle
         - Find Nearest Point That Has the Same X or Y Coordinate
     - Day 4
         - Sign of the Product of an Array
         - Can Make Arithmetic Progression From Sequence
         - Happy Number
         - Check if One String Swap Can Make Strings Equal

-    - Data Strcuture
+3. Data Strcuture
     - Day 1
         - Contains Duplicate
         - Maximum Subarray
+    - Day 2
+        - Two Sum